A Luxurious Desire: Ancient Near Eastern Ivory Carvings

 Although ivory carving traditions varied in style and technique, all regional ivory artisans were influenced by each other to some extent and often depicted similar motifs.
 Ivory carvings from all traditions were usually colored or gilded, but not all were inlaid with precious stones or colored glass.

-Iconography of Ivory Carvings
+The Iconography of Ivory Carvings

 Neo-Assyrian Ivory Collections

-Although thousands of ivory carvings have been discovered at ancient Assyrian archaeological sites that include Nimrud and Khorsabad (both in Iraq) and Arslan Tash (Syria) the majority of these ivories came from elsewhere and were made by people from other cultures, primarily the Phoenicians.
+Although thousands of ivory carvings have been discovered at ancient Assyrian archaeological sites that include Nimrud and Khorsabad (both in Iraq) and Arslan Tash (Syria), the majority of these ivories came from elsewhere and were made by people from other cultures, primarily the Phoenicians.
 They were either looted, given as gifts, or imported as luxury goods from around the Mediterranean and Near East.
 It’s likely that the true origin of these ivories is Levantine.

 In ancient Mesopotamia, ivory was associated with wealth, royalty, and luxury.
 A large majority of ivory carvings were small plaques that were used in elements of furniture decoration, wall décor, or used as altars.
-Furthermore personal objects such decorative cosmetic boxes and handles for daggers, fans, mirrors, or fly whisks were embellished with this ghostly material.
+Furthermore, personal objects such as decorative cosmetic boxes and handles for daggers, fans, mirrors, or fly whisks were embellished with this ghostly material.

 Nimrud Ivory Carvings

 Out of all the ancient Assyrian sites, the largest bounty of ivory carvings was discovered at Kalhu, present-day Nimrud, in Iraq.
 Many of these ivories were first unearthed by Austen Henry Layard, a British archaeologist during the 19th century.
-Nearly a century later, a vast majority of ivory carvings were excavated by British professors of archaeology Max Mallowan and David Oates who worked the site from 1949-1963 together with the British School of Archaeology in Iraq.
+Nearly a century later, a vast majority of ivory carvings were excavated by British professors of archaeology Max Mallowan and David Oates who worked at the site from 1949-1963 together with the British School of Archaeology in Iraq.
 Many of these artifacts were discovered in the royal buildings at the palace of King Ashurnasipal II.
 Ivories were found in residential suites and storerooms with some discovered at the bottom of palace wells.

 Near Eastern Ivory Carvings Today

-In recent years, a large number of Near Eastern ivory carvings were destroyed, along with other valuable artifacts, by the Islamic State (Isis) in an attempt to erase the history and memory of ancient native cultures in Iraq.
+In recent years, a large number of Near Eastern ivory carvings were destroyed, along with other valuable artifacts, by the Islamic State (ISIS) in an attempt to erase the history and memory of ancient native cultures in Iraq.
 These priceless ivories of the ancient Near East not only reflect the remarkable history and culture of antiquity.
 They provide us with a sense of wonder and appreciation for an art form that is highly controversial in today’s world.